 Throwing injuries in the overhead athlete are commonly seen in baseball, tennis, volleyball and certain track and field events.
 These injuries are caused by excessive stress being placed during throwing on certain shoulder structures that keep the humeral head centered in the glenoid socket.

 There are five stages to the pitching motion – wind-up, early cocking, late cocking, acceleration and follow-through.
 The late cocking and follow-through phases place the most amount of stress on the shoulder joint.
 When one structure within the joint becomes weakened from overuse and stress, other structures must compensate and often leads to progressive weakness and pain.

-Shoulder Throwing Injury Symptoms
+What are Common Shoulder Throwing Injury Symptoms?

 Throwing injuries range in symptoms depending on the type of injury.
 The most common symptoms are shoulder pain, weakness, stiffness, instability and decreased range of motion.

-Shoulder Throwing Injury Diagnosis
+How is a Shoulder Throwing Injury Diagnosed?

 Dr. Yau diagnoses throwing injuries in the overhead athlete by performing a history and physical examination.
 During the physical examination, Dr. Yau will look at range of motion, stability and strength of the shoulder joint.
 X-rays, MRI and CT scan may also be obtained to identify and confirm the diagnosis.

 What is the Treatment for a Shoulder Throwing Injury?

 It is critical throwing injuries are treated as quickly as possible so they do not progress into more severe, complex shoulder conditions.